Jenseits1/sorting-visualizer/README.md

 - **Start/Stop Controls ⏸️:**
     - Start and stop the visualization at any time to examine specific steps or slow down the process for a deeper understanding.
 - **Randomized Array Generation 🔀:**
-    - Generate a new randomized array with the click of a button to see the algorithm work on different datasets.
+    - Generate a new randomized array to see the algorithm work on different datasets.
 - **Optimized Canvas Animation 🖼️:**
     - The visualization is highly optimized, delivering smooth animations and ensuring up to 200+ frames per second.
 - **Progress Bar 📊:**